Pulse Oximetry and Capnography for Home Use

 The Importance of Respiratory Assessment

-Respiratory assessment is a fundamental aspect of patient evaluation in any healthcare setting.
-Assessing respiratory rate, rhythm, and the quality of breath sounds are critical, but adding capnography and pulse oximetry provides a more complete picture of a patient’s respiratory health.
+Thorough respiratory assessment is crucial in any healthcare setting.
+This includes evaluating the respiratory rate, rhythm, and breath sound quality.
+Utilizing both capnography and pulse oximetry provides a more comprehensive picture of a patient’s respiratory function.
+Learn more about our regular health assessments to support patient health.

 Early Detection of Respiratory Compromise